-Spray Safer® Brand Garden Fungicide when you notice the symptoms of botrytis blight and then again as needed in 7-10 day increments.
+Spray Safer® Brand Garden Fungicide when you notice the symptoms of botrytis blight and then again as needed in 7 to 10 day increments.
 As a general rule, much like watering, do not use these products in the peak of the day or when temperatures exceed 90 degrees F to avoid wilting or browning of the leaves.

 Safer® Brand Garden Fungicide can also be used as a preventative measure against fungal infections because the Safer® Brand Garden Fungicide changes the pH of the plant and creates an environment that is not conducive to disease growth.
-Treatment once a month is recommended but in heavy rain seasons, treat every 7-10 days for best results.
+Treatment once a month is recommended but in heavy rain seasons, treat every 7 to 10 days for best results.

-Using organic solutions in your garden is an important step in controlling diseases such as botrytis blight.
+Using solutions in your garden is an important step in controlling diseases such as botrytis blight.

-Some organic ingredients like the patented seaweed extract in Safer® Brand Garden Fungicide actively increase a plant’s resistance to disease because it is a root growth stimulator, controlling many types of plant pathogens through increased biological activity.
+Some ingredients, like the patented seaweed extract in Safer® Brand Garden Fungicide, actively increase a plant’s resistance to disease because it is a root growth stimulator, controlling many types of plant pathogens through increased biological activity.
 This is what many gardening experts refer to when they talk about the natural defenses of a plant and it is similar to antibodies in a human immune system.